GuilhermeCoelhoAzevedo/SmartNotes/README.md

 ---

-## 🛢️ Setting up the database
+## 💻  Setting up the environment

-After setting up your environment:
+To setup the environment, run the following commands:

 ```bash
 # Activate your virtual environment